percona/k8spsmdb-docs/docs/eks.md

           - "systemctl restart docker"
 ```

+!!! note
-**NOTE**: `preBootstrapCommands` section is used in the
+    `preBootstrapCommands` section is used in the
     above example to increase the limits for the amount of opened files:
     this is important and shouldn’t be omitted, taking into account the
     default EKS soft limit of 65536 files.

 When the cluster configuration file is ready, you can actually create your cluster
 by the following command: